Yuri Buzzi

 Yuri Buzzi (born 26 September 1978) is an Italian actor and writer.

-Born in Vigevano, he debuted, in the 2005 in the Tv series Il giudice Mastrangelo.
+Born in Vigevano, he debuted in 2005 in the TV series Il giudice Mastrangelo.
 Six years later, he decided against accepting an opportunity to work in theatre, choosing instead to study at The Actors Studio.

 He subsequently worked with numerous directors such as Paul Feig in the movie Spy (2015 film) produced by 20th Century Fox; Jordan Scott, Peter Thwaites worldwide campaign for Martini & Rossi produced by Gorgeous (film), Angelo Longoni in the movie Tiberio Mitri - il campione e la miss, Luca Lucini (Oggi sposi), Alessandro D'Alatri advertising campaign for Telecom Italia.